Housefull 4 Posters: Akshay Kumar's Double Avatar As Rajkumar Bala & Harry Promises Twice The Fun!

 In the second poster, the actor introduces us to his second avatar as Harry and the period is set in the year 2019.
 The actor promises us that it would be a 'journey of ultimate chaos, confusion and madness' when these two characters meet.

-Reportedly, Akshay has a double role in this film- one of a London-based barber in the present day and a king in the bygone era.
+Reportedly, Akshay has a double role in this film - one of a London-based barber in the present day and a king in the bygone era.

-Directed by Famad Samji, 'Housefull 4' has an ensemble cast which includes Akshay Kumar, Kriti Sanon, Bobby Deol, Kriti Kharbanda, Riteish Deshmukh, Pooja Hegde and Rana Daggubati.
+Directed by Famad Samji, 'Housefull 4' has an ensemble cast, which includes Akshay Kumar, Kriti Sanon, Bobby Deol, Kriti Kharbanda, Riteish Deshmukh, Pooja Hegde and Rana Daggubati.
 The reincarnation comedy is slated to release on October 25, 2019.